bonigarcia/selenium-webdriver-java/README.md

 # Hands-on Selenium WebDriver with Java

 This repository contains a comprehensive collection of examples about [Selenium WebDriver] 4 using [Java] as language binding.
-It has been implemented as multi-module project (usin [Maven] and [Gradle] as build tools) composed by tests based on different frameworks: [JUnit 4], [JUnit 5], [TestNG], and [Selenium-Jupiter].
+It has been implemented as a multi-module project (using [Maven] and [Gradle] as build tools) composed of tests based on different frameworks: [JUnit 4], [JUnit 5], [TestNG], and [Selenium-Jupiter].

 ## About